What are Donald Trump's policies on climate change and other environmental issues?

 The growing impacts of climate change are extremely serious and require urgent action.
 Yet the person at the helm of the world’s largest economy is ignoring the science – and at times preferring to pass the whole thing off as a foreign conspiracy.

-Trump has both a Republican Senate and Republican Congress who have been heavily supported by the coal, oil and gas industry – fuels we can't keep digging up if we want to avoid climate breakdown.
+Trump has both a Republican Senate and Republican Congress who have been heavily supported by industries that exploit coal, oil and gas – fuels we can't keep digging up if we want to avoid climate breakdown.

 He has also surrounded himself with advisers linked to the dirty-energy industry, and filled his cabinet with climate change sceptics and deniers.

 Here’s what we can tell so far about Donald Trump’s position on climate change, energy, the Paris Agreement and trade.

 What is Donald Trump’s policy on climate change?